 Thanks @gepardcv for pointing out oratory's 800 (non-s) setting.
-After googling for a while, I got this: https://www.dropbox.com/s/6czdp06yd7bzvb7/Sennheiser HD800 (5 Band EQ).pdf?dl=0 (prol this is what you meant) (For simplicity I am calling 10B 800S setting Oratory1 and 5B 800 one Oratory2) My hd800 with Oratory2 sounds much better than with 1.
-Subjectively it sounds a bit rougher in the upper registers but quite tasteful and engaging for many modern tracks.
-Found myself preferring 1 with acoustic instrument things though.
-Will give them more head time anyway. lol Bass perception is determined and confounded by very many factors -- even including midrange and treble tones.
-And likely harman guys, study participants, HT-advocates, and HT-lovers may "perceive" 800 as extremely bass-shy like you said.
-My view is a little different (1) My purpose is to find "more neutral" and this is not always preferred (even by myself).
-Indeed I can easily see myself preferring oratory1 (and 2) or sorrodje for some tracks.
-(2) That said, my reference of "just right bass" is the closest to LCD2 (and 2 classic), rather than Dr Olive's work.
+After googling for a while, I got this: https://www.dropbox.com/s/6czdp06yd7bzvb7/Sennheiser HD800 (5 Band EQ).pdf?dl=0 (prol this is what you meant) (For simplicity I am calling 10B 800S setting Oratory1 and 5B 800 one Oratory2) While Oratory2 sounds a little better than with 1.
+Still sounds a bit rougher in the upper registers (both ora1/2 are rougher than stock 800 in the treble).
+Needless to say, I still hate harman bass.
+Likely harman guys, study participants, HT-advocates, and HT-lovers may "perceive" 800 as extremely bass-shy.
+That's not for me at all.
+My reference of "just right bass" is the closest to LCD2 (and 2 classic), rather than Dr Olive's work.
 And this is highly correlated with sbaf-compensated flat response in entire bass (20-200hz).
-While there may be some benefits of harman's "perceptionally preferred" bass levels, I will not regard it as "neutral" any day.
-(3) And both subjectively and objectively to me (and my humble rig-wise) hd800 is not bass-shy or bass-light.
-Ignoring its' treble-head oriented (aka upward) tonality, the real problem (against neutrality) is midbass hump (kinda typical problems of many dynamic drivers with open-back structure).
-My EQ is trying to address that problem.
-And this is in line with how I define "neutrality".
-Of course ymmv.
-As an aside, I have nearly distrusted gras45ca because of many shits generated from that fixture, oratory's work changed my thought to some extent.
-Evil is software (compensations), rather than hardware.
+While there may be some benefits of harman's "perceptionally preferred" bass levels, I will neither like it nor regard it as "neutral" any day.
+And both subjectively and objectively to me, hd800 is not bass-shy or bass-light.
+Ignoring its' upward tonality, the real problem against neutrality is midbass hump.
+This seems to occur in most dynamic drivers with open-back structure though.